 The Summer Slide isn’t a new feature at the local park or splash pad.
-No, the Summer Slide is what happens between school years when kids do not read or otherwise work to retain what they learned in school.
+No, the Summer Slide is what happens between school years when young people do not read or otherwise work to retain what they learned in school.

-On average, children lose approximately two months of their reading achievement if they do not read during the summer.
+On average, children who do not read during the summer lose approximately two months of their reading achievement.
 They typically score lower on standardized tests at the end of the summer than they did on the same test at the beginning of the summer.
 And these few months of reading loss accumulate over the years.
-By the time kids reach middle school, those who haven’t read during the summers may have lost as much as two years worth of achievement!
+By the time students reach middle school, those who haven’t read during the summers may have lost as much as two years' worth of achievement!

-The good news is the Summer Slide can easily be prevented.
+The good news is the Summer Slide is easily prevented.